It Happened in Paris (1935 film)

-It Happened in Paris is a 1935 British romantic comedy film directed by Robert Wyler and Carol Reed, starring John Loder, Nancy Burne, and Esme Percy.
-The film marked Reed's directorial debut, and after working on this film with Wyler he was the sole director on his next film Midshipman Easy.
-The film is also notable for John Huston's contributions to the screenplay, and for the involvement of Reed, who is mentioned by some sources as having assisted and in others to have co-directed the film.
-The film follows Paul, an American millionaire's son travels to France to study art, and falls in love in Paris.
+It Happened in Paris is a 1935 British romantic comedy film directed by Robert Wyler and Carol Reed, starring John Loder, Nancy Burne, and Esmé Percy.
+It was written by H. F. Maltby, John Huston and Katherine Strueby based on the play L'Arpete by Yves Mirande.

+The film marked the directorial debut of Reed, who sources variously claim as having assisted directing or co-directed the film.
+It is also notable for John Huston's contribution to the screenplay.
+The film follows Paul, an American millionaire's son who travels to France to study art, and falls in love in Paris.

 Premise

-Paul, artistically-inclined son of an American millionaire, moves to Paris where he can find inspiration and study the masters.
+Paul, the artistically-inclined son of an American millionaire, moves to Paris where he can find inspiration and study the masters.
 While there, he finds inspiration of a different sort in the form of the beautiful Jacqueline.